-Level 1 Verbal warning Break time detention Issue recorded on iSAMS Level 2 Lunchtime detention with a member of SLT in Q41 Issue recorded on ISAMS Level 3 After school Wednesday & Priday Evening Detentions Issue recorded on iSAMS Level 4 Head of Year Report, single day of internal isolation Level 5 Fixed term exclusion for one to three days Level 6 Permanent exclusion review and referral to police if legally required Warn, Move, Remove Behaviour Policy Warn Explain what rule is being broke and the consequence if the ou continues to be broken.
-Refer levels of Bahavour Examples of behaviour could include but are not limited to the following behaviour: • Chewing gum • Eating/drinking outside of designated areas • Being argumentative • Creating Inter • Spitting • Not complying with instructions • Uniform/har/ jewelery infringement Repeat of Level 1 offences Disruption to Learning: -Removal from a lesson (ane) -Lack of co-operation -Rudeness -Attention seeking at the expense of other's learning -Persistent uniform issues -Inappropriate language -Caugit out of bounds -Cangerous or disruptive behaviour Repeat of Level 2 offences - Failure to hand in mobile phone in Yeans 7-10 or caught with second device - Foul language - Failing to attend lunchtime detention - Graffiti - Graffiti - Dangerous handling of equipment - Refusal to do as asked by members of staff - Deliberately missing lessons - Leaving the classroom with- out, permission - Late three times per half- term Total disobedience, defiance or insolence towards staff: Failure to meet behaviour targets set during Levels 1-4 - Child on child abuse including physical assault or on- line (induding phones) threats - Verbal threats or extreme offensive language towards a member of the school commu- nity - Senious inappropriate behaviour - Sexually harassing any member of the school community (including out of school) - Possession or supply of alcohol or parmographic material - Rackt, misogynistic, biphobic homophobic, transphobic or other discriminatory behaviour - Bringing the Schools name into disrepute Failure to meet behaviour targets set during Levels 1-5 - Sexual activity on-site or when the School retains responsibility e.g. a School trip - Sexual vicience - Upskriting and sharing of indecent images - Assaulting a member of staff - Possession of an offensive weapon or item deemed to be offensive - Possession, use or supply of drugs or other illegal substances - Behaviour that endangers other students, staff or visitors - Persistent defiant and disruptive behaviour after failed intervention stratexies Move Move the pupts to the frame the classroom.
-Remove Remove Remove Remove to the detriment of teaching a learning Pupplis removed from a lessor will be placed in a Lunchtine Classroom a lessor value the removed must be recorded on ISAMS
+Level 1 Verbal warning Break time detention Issue recorded on ISAMS Level 2 Lunchtime detention with a member of SLT in Q41 Issue recorded on SAMS Level 3 After school Wednesday & Finday Evening Detentions.
+Issue recorded on iSAMS Level 4 Head of Year Report, single day of internal isolation Level 5 Fixed term exclusion for one to three days Level 6 Permanent exclusion review and referral to police if legally required Warn, Move, Remove Behaviour Policy Warn Explan what rule is being brake and the consequence if the rule continues to be broken.
+Before levels of Bahaviour Examples of behaviour could d include but are not limited to ti ne following Chewing gum Eating/drinking Repeat of Level 1 offences Disruption to Learning: -Removal from a lesson (one) -lack of co-operation -Rudeness -Attention seeking at the expense of others learning -Persistent uniform issues -Inappropriate language -Caught out of bounds -Canght out of supprive behaviour Repeat of Level 2 offences -Failure to hand in mobile phone in Years 7-10 or caught with second device -Foul language -Failing to attend lunchtime determion -Graffiti -Failure to report damage to school property -Dangerous handling of equipment -Refusal to do as asked by members of staff -Deliberately missing lessons -Leaving the destroom without permission -Late three times per half-term Repeat of Level 3 offences Total disobedence, defiance or insolence towards staff Failing to attend after school detentions Fighing and aggression including retaliation Vandalism Videoing or photographing others without consent Orline (including phones) harassment Dangerous behaviour on the school bus Persistent bullying Theft inappropriate behaviour including internidation, in the presence of Junior School pupils Smoking & Vaping Failure to meet behaviour targest set during Levels 1-4 Child on child douse including physical assault or online (including phones) threats or extreme offensive language towards a member of the school community.
+Serious inappropriate behaviour Sexually harassing any member of the school community (including out of school) Possession or supply of alcohol or pamographic material Racist, misogynistic, bighobic norophobic, transphobic or other discrimatory behaviour Bringing the Schools name into disrepute Failure to meet behaviour targets set during Levels 1-5 Sexual activity on-site or when the School retains responsibility e.g. a School trip Sexual violence - Upskirting and shaning of indecent images - Assaulting a member of staff - Possession of an offensive weapon or item deemed to be offensive weapon or item deemed to be offensive Possession, use or supply of drugs or other illegal substances - Behaviour that endangers other students, staff or visitors - Persistent defant and daruptive behaviour after failed intervention strategies - Fraudulent activity Move Move the pupis to the francic the observoor.
+Resnove Resnove behavior to the detriment of teaching or feating.
+Pupis removed from a lesson will be placed in a Luichtime Control the following day is Q41.
+The removal wall be recorded on ISAMS.